About the Opportunity

 - Access and comprehend law enforcement, school, mental health, social services and other reference materials;

 - Provide monitoring and supervision of offenders under court order or departmental disposition.
-This entails face-to-face contact with offenders, family members, law enforcement, employers, victims and other public or private agencies that provide service or supervision to the offender.
+This entails face-to-face contact with offenders, family members, law enforcement, employers, victims and other public or private agencies who provide service or supervision to the offender.
 These contacts may take place within the office, various custodial facilities, the offender's home, school or place of work, or at various community locations;

 - Testify in court as required;